Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

           }'
     ```

+    When repeating this procedure for the source system, ComponentID and IPAddress must be the values recorded from the source system, and the MACAddress must be the value recorded from the blade in the destination system.

+    ```bash
+    ncn-m001# MAC=DESTSYS_MAC_ADDRESS
+    ncn-m001# IP_ADDRESS=SOURCESYS_IP_ADDRESS
+    ncn-m001# XNAME=SOURCESYS_XNAME
+    ```

 29. Repeat the preceding command for each node in the blade.

-#### Enable the Slot and Power on the Slot
+#### Enable and power on the chassis slot

-30. Enable the slot.
-Example shows slot 0, in chassis 3, cabinet 1005.
+30. Enable the chassis slot (the example enables slot 0, chassis 3, in cabinet 1005).

     ```bash
     ncn-m001# cray hsm state components enabled update --enabled true x1005c3s0
     ```

-31. Power on slot, Example shows slot 0, in chassis 3, of cabinet 1005.
+31. Power on slot (the example powers on slot 0, chassis 3, in cabinet 1005).

     ```bash
     ncn-m001# cray capmc xname_on create --xnames x1005c3s0 --recursive true
     ```

-#### Enable Discovery
+#### Enable discovery

 32. Verify the hms-discovery cronjob is not suspended in k8s (`ACTIVE` = `1` and `SUSPEND` = `False`).